airbytehq/airbyte/docs/understanding-airbyte/catalog.md

 ## Overview

 An `AirbyteCatalog` is a struct produced by the `discover` action of a source.
 It is a list of `AirbyteStream`s.
 Each `AirbyteStream` describes the data available to sync from the source.
-After a source produces an `AirbyteCatalog` or `AirbyteStream`, they should be treated as read only.
+After a source produces an `AirbyteCatalog` or `AirbyteStream`, they should be treated as read-only.
 A `ConfiguredAirbyteCatalog` is a list of `ConfiguredAirbyteStream`s.
 Each `ConfiguredAirbyteStream` describes how to sync an `AirbyteStream`.

 ## Cursor